Which of the following is a disadvantage of sexual reproduction? | Channels for Pearson+

 1

-Understand the concept of sexual reproduction: Sexual reproduction involves the combination of genetic material from two parents, leading to offspring with genetic variation.
+Understand the context of sexual reproduction: Sexual reproduction involves the combination of genetic material from two parents, leading to offspring with genetic variation.

-Identify the advantages of sexual reproduction: It increases genetic diversity, which can enhance survival and adaptation in changing environments.
+Identify the advantages of sexual reproduction: It leads to genetic diversity among offspring, which can be beneficial for adaptation and survival in changing environments.

-Consider the disadvantages of sexual reproduction: It typically requires more energy and time because organisms must find and attract a mate.
+Consider the disadvantages of sexual reproduction: It typically requires more energy and resources compared to asexual reproduction, as it involves finding a mate and often more complex reproductive processes.

-Evaluate the options given: Compare each option to the known advantages and disadvantages of sexual reproduction.
+Evaluate the options given in the problem: The statement 'It requires more energy and resources than asexual reproduction' aligns with the known disadvantages of sexual reproduction.

-Conclude which option correctly describes a disadvantage: Recognize that the requirement of more energy and time to find a mate is a disadvantage of sexual reproduction.
+Conclude that the correct answer is the option that highlights the increased energy and resource requirement, which is a known disadvantage of sexual reproduction.

 Watch next